jczaplew/jczaplew.github.io/presentations/geospatialsummit2015/NOTES.md

   + This is surprising because no matter what you do as a geospatial professional, you will be manipulating, handling, and more likely than not, sharing data.
   + As a field, our general lack of attention to detail in this realm costs us an inestimable number of hours in dealing with poorly designed data, holding us back from doing interesting things with the data.
   + Because of this, it's important to consider what constitutes "good" data, and how you can make sure that your data does not cause you, your collegaues, or clients headaches
+*Change*

 ### What's data?
   + Although it seems like an easy question, it's not and is highly subjective *Change*
   + For the sake of this presentation, I'm going to define it as machine-readable structured information (not a good definition, but we'll go with it for now)
 *Change*
-  + More specifically, I'm going to focus on geographic data *Change*
+  + More specifically, I'm going to focus on geographic data, and even more specifically, vector data *Change*
   + To be more clear, I'm not talking about the products of data, such as maps, visualizations, charts, etc.
 *Change*, *Change*